 Comparative Cultural Studies U.S. - Minor

-The minor in Comparative Cultural Studies U.S. focuses on how culture and politics affect American society.
+The minor in Comparative Cultural Studies – U.S. focuses on how culture and politics affect American society.
 The program’s strong interdisciplinary approach in the humanities and social sciences gives students the skills and competencies they need to address complex and critical national problems and issues.
-The minor provides students with tools to better understand diverse cultures within the United States.
-The United States is one of the most culturally diverse countries in the world.
-Nearly every region of the world has influenced American culture: first, the English, then the cultures of Native Americans, Latin Americans, Africans and Asians.
+Nearly every part of the globe has influenced contemporary American society and culture, and the minor provides students with tools to understand better the diverse cultures within the United States, one of the most culturally heterogeneous countries in the world.